th1j5/ouroboros.rocks/content/en/docs/Tutorials/ovpn-tut.md

 $ sudo tcpdump -i lo
 ```

-and from another terminal, send some pings into the other endpoint:
+From another terminal, send some pings into the other endpoint:

 ```bash
 $ ping 10.10.10.1 -i tun0